 When purchasing an existing home you have a strong sense of the item you are purchasing, and an inspection can clarify any unknowns.
 With a new home rather, you are effectively signing a very expensive contract.
 Ensure that everything you and the builder have agreed to is set out clearly in writing before you sign your agreement.
 If they have not offered a ‘cooling-off period (mandatory in some transactions), ask for one to be included in case you get cold feet and need to back out quickly.

 It is crucial before signing off on a new build to understand what your warranty does, and does not cover.
 The builder will go through the property with you prior to moving in, but hiring a third-party inspector before your warranty expires is even more important.
 Your builder is responsible for making repairs on items covered by the warranty, but warranties have strict time limits in terms of reporting any defects.
 Ensure that you read every line of the warranty package that you are provided so that you know what rests on your shoulders, and what timelines may help or harm you depending on the circumstances.

 Most importantly, hire good counsel to represent you in this process.
 An astute lawyer will review every letter of your agreement and will inform you of exactly what you are signing up for.
 A careful legal review can help you avoid any unexpected surprises from the construction process, or can hold the builder accountable if they miss any steps.

-Real estate lawyers are always necessary in a purchase and sale, but rarely are they more important than when buying a newly-built home.
-Our team at Pavey Law has extensive experience helping with real estate transactions in the Cambridge, Kitchener, and Waterloo area.
+Real estate lawyers are always necessary for purchase and sale, but rarely are they more important than when buying a newly-built home.
+Our team at Pavey Law has extensive experience helping with real estate transactions in the Cambridge, Kitchener, and Waterloo areas.
 We would be pleased to work with you in helping review your agreement, and representing your interests so that you truly end up with the home of your dreams